nithuan141/react-dotnet-core-sample/README.md

 # react-dotnet-core-sample
-An example project to implement a single page application using react and web API in  .net core
+A sample project to implement a single page application using react and web API in  .net core